About us, and definitions of tricky terms for non-nerds:

 The Kaiju Hunter

-PS: All images used here are ours, usually of items in our collection (and we strongly recommend when doing research like this that you actually acquire the items you are writing about, if only to physically inspect them).
-If reproduced from elsewhere we will fully cite the source, and/or state that permission was given, when such permission was given (we follow the line that publically viewable images on a commercial sale site need only be cited in full, while those on a private Instagram account to similar should be reproduced with permission).
-We do not use images for which the owner has asked us not to, or refused their permission for the use here.
-However, any such undertaking like this, in an attempt to be comprehensive, needs to use a few images for which permission has been sought, but not expressly given (if the page they come from is decades old, or the owner is ghosting any attempts to make contact, for example), or where the image comes from a commercial sale site or similar but the records of where were not kept by us.
-These are given here with clear statements that they are not ours, and if the owner wants them removed, please get in contact and we will do so asap (but, privately we will think of them as a party pooper – this is not a commercial venture and intended for educational purposes).
+PS: All images used here are ours, usually of items in our collection (and I strongly recommend when doing research like this that you actually acquire the items you are writing about, if only to physically inspect them – almost all my moments of sudden realisation have happened when handling a newly acquired item fresh from the shipping box).
+If photographs are reproduced from an online sale site, or record of one (such as Worthpoint) I will fully cite the source (but perhaps without a URL if such webpages are prone to deletion, such as Vinted or eBay).
+Those on a private Instagram or Facebook account or similar, have a greater expectation of ownership, and I try to only reproduce them with permission.
+Here, I follow the line that publicly viewable images on a commercial sale need only have their source accurately cited, while those on a private Instagram account to similar should be reproduced with permission where possible.
+I do not reuse images where the owner has asked us not to, or refused their permission for their use here.
+However, any such undertaking like this, in an attempt to be comprehensive, needs to use a few images for which permission has been sought, but not expressly given (if the page they come from is decades old, or the owner is ghosting any attempts to make contact, for example), or where the image comes from a commercial sale site or similar but the records of where are now old, and were not kept by me.
+These are given here with clear statements that they are not ours, and if the owner wants them removed, please get in contact and we will do so asap (but, privately I will think of them as a party pooper – this is not a commercial venture and intended only for educational purposes).

 ………………………………………………………………………………